jhermann/rituals/README.md

 ## Releasing

-This is the process of releasing  ``rituals`` itself, projects that use it will have an identifcal to very similar sequence of commands.
+This is the process of releasing  ``rituals`` itself, projects that use it will have an identical to very similar sequence of commands.

 ```sh
 inv release-prep